varitoapg/boredom-activities-app/README.md

 ```

-After you install the dependencies you need to create a .env file in the /src of the project.
+After you install the dependencies you need to create a .env file in the root of the project.
 You need to add this variable:

 ```
 VITE_API_URL="https://bored-api-fake.onrender.com/"